microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-list-members.md

 The following example shows a request to find all the members who are have *owner* role attached to them.

 > [!NOTE]
-> There are some known issues with this functionality that are currently being investigated.
+> There are some known issues with this functionality.
+For details, see [known issues](/graph/known-issues.md#unable-to-filter-team-members-by-roles).

 #### Request